 Throug our response, we have provided medical equipment including personal protective equipment to health facilities for preventing the spread of COVID-19.
 Also, Plan International Nepal has distributed non-food items to communities so they can set up quarantine.

-About 10,000 vulnerable families have benefitted from cash support distributed at household levels to help maintain social distancing.
-Similary, about 21,000 seasonal migrants coming back from India recieved ready-to-eat meals, soap and face masks at border points in Banke.
+About 13,000 vulnerable families have benefitted from cash support distributed at household levels to help maintain social distancing.
+Similary, about 21,000 seasonal migrants came back from India recieved ready-to-eat meals, soap and face masks at border points in Banke.

-Find out more about our response to the crisis in Nepal by downloading our fortnightly update below.
+Find out more about our response to the crisis in Nepal by downloading our lastest fact sheet below.